 Whilst many buildings remain hidden away, the dedication of a few volunteers keep the memories and lives of those who gave so much alive, and enable the history of Thorpe Abbots airfield to continue on for future generations.

-After visiting Thorpe Abbots, we head for another US bomber station, and another that had a terrific museum to offer.
+After visiting Thorpe Abbots, we head for another US bomber station, and another that has a terrific museum to offer.
 Whilst the airfield is gone, there is still a lot to offer here and a trip is certainly recommended.
+In the second part of this trail we remember those who served at the former US station 104, otherwise known as RAF Hardwick.

 RAF Hardwick (Station 104)